trinodb/trino/docs/src/main/sphinx/security/ldap.rst

     io.trino.plugin.password=DEBUG

-SSL Debugging for Trino CLI
+SSL debugging for Trino CLI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you encounter any SSL related errors when running the Trino CLI, you can run